An abstract structure determines the contextuality degree of observable-based Kochen-Specker proofs: Definitions and notations

 \begin{example}[continued] An example of 2-qubit Pauli assignment of the two-spread hypergram $S_{2s}$ is the function $\alpha_{2s} : V_{2s} \rightarrow \{I,X,Y,Z\}^{\otimes 2} - \{I^{\otimes 2} \}$ defined by $\alpha_{2s}(1)=IX$, $\alpha_{2s}(2)=XI$, $\alpha_{2s}(3)=XX$, $\alpha_{2s}(4)=IZ$, $\alpha_{2s}(5)=IY$, $\alpha_{2s}(6)=XZ$, $\alpha_{2s}(7)=XY$, $\alpha_{2s}(8)=ZI$, $\alpha_{2s}(9)=ZX$, $\alpha_{2s}(10)=YI$, $\alpha_{2s}(11)=YX$, $\alpha_{2s}(12)=ZZ$, $\alpha_{2s}(13)=ZY$, $\alpha_{2s}(14)=YZ$, and $\alpha_{2s}(15)=YY$.
 This assignment is illustrated by a labeling in~\Cref{figTwospread}. \end{example}

-This notion is close to that of a Pauli-based assignment~\cite{TLC22v2} (see~\Cref{seCcompare} for details) and to the following one, coming from our previous work.
+A Pauli assignment corresponds to a ``quantum satisfying assignment'' of a binary constraint system~\cite{Cleve2014} and to a ``finite dimensional operator solution'' to a binary linear system~\cite{CLS17}, whose matrix is the incidence matrix of the hypergraph $H$.
+It also corresponds to a generalization of a ``quantum realization of a signed arrangement''~\cite{Arkhipov2012}, without the condition that each vertex is included in exactly two hyperedges of the hypergraph that depicts the contexts.
+Other works~\cite{CSW14,AFL+15} consider graphs and hypergraphs whose vertices represent measurement outcomes, while we consider hypergraphs whose vertices are labeled by Pauli observables.
+A correspondence between these approaches can be found in~\cite[Appendix D]{AFL+15}.
+This notion is also close to that of a Pauli-based assignment~\cite{TLC22v2} (see~\Cref{seCcompare} for details) and to the following one, coming from our previous work.

 A \emph{quantum configuration}~\cite{MSGDH24} (called \emph{quantum geometry} in~\cite{DHGMS22}) is a pair $(O,C)$ where $O$ is a non-empty finite set of observables ($2^n$-dimensional Hermitian operators) and $C$ is a finite set of non-empty subsets of $O$, called \emph{contexts}, such that (i) each observable $a \in O$ satisfies $a^2=I^{\otimes n}$ (so, its eigenvalues are in $\{-1,1\}$); (ii) any two observables $a$ and $b$ in the same context commute, i.\,e., $a \ctimes b=b \ctimes a$; (iii) the product of all observables in each context is either $I^{\otimes n}$ (\emph{positive} context) or $-I^{\otimes n}$ (\emph{negative} context).
 In all that follows, these observables are always phase-free Pauli observables.

-\begin{example}[continued] \Cref{figTwospread} also shows a two-spread as a quantum configuration, with only one negative context, represented by a doubled line.
+\begin{example}[continued] \Cref{figTwospread} also shows a two-spread as a quantum configuration, with only one negative context, represented by a double line.
 The product of the 3 observables in this line is equal to $-II$, as opposed to $+II$ for all the other lines. \end{example}